Study In Australia for university degree Australian University Directory

-What is the best university or degree to study Astronomy & Astrophysics?
+• What is the best university or degree to study Astrophysics & Astronomy for a career as an Astrophysicist or Astronomer ?

-Australia offers some of the best locations for Astronomical research due to its uique position in the Southern Hemisphere and clear unobstructed skies due to low atmospheric pollution.
-Click on Australian universities listed below, visit faculty pages to see courses on offer:
+• Some of the best locations for Astronomical research are based in Australia due to its unique position in the Southern Hemisphere and clear unobstructed skies due to low atmospheric pollution.

-Astronomy started as an ancient scientific study of celestial objects such as stars, planets, asteroids,comets and galaxies, black holes, worm holes, white dwarfs , dark matter and phenomena originating outside Earth, such as cosmic/ gamma background radiation.
+Astronomy started as an ancient scientific observation of celestial objects such as stars, planets, asteroids,comets and galaxies, black holes, worm holes, white dwarfs, dark matter and phenomena originating outside Earth, such as cosmic/ gamma background radiation.

-Astronomy has a history dating back 2,000 years, starting with basic observation of the night skies with the naked eye, to using telescopes developed later in the 14- 15th century.
+Astronomy dates back 2,000 years, starting with primitive observation of the night skies with the naked eye, to using telescopes developed later in the 14- 15th century.
 Astronomy / Astrophysics deals with evolution, physics, chemistry, meteorology and motion of heavenly objects, as well as the formation and development of the cosmos.

 New South Wales : NSW